Scientific NameCallinectes sapidus

 SeasonalityAvailable from March through November, crabs are meatier in the summer and fall months when their feeding activity increases in response to the warmer waters.

 Nutritional Value83 Calories (100 grams, 3.5 oz.)

 FolkloreTranslation of its Latin name is “beautiful swimmer,”and indeed it is, for its legs allow it to rapidly outdistance its other bottom crawling crab relatives.The blue crab’s common name is equally telling, recognizing the bright blue coloration of its claws.The female of the species is even more vivid, setting off her pincers with bright red tips.

-HarvestingBlue crabs are caught in baited “crab pots”during summer months.
-In the winter, when they lie semi-dormant in bottom waters, dredging is the common form of harvesting.
+HarvestingBlue crabs are caught in baited “crab pots” throughout the season, which usually runs from March through November.
+In the winter, when they lie semi-dormant in bottom waters, dredging is the common form of harvesting when permitted.